hoangduytran/blender-manual/manual/editors/image/sidebar.rst

 Aspect Ratio
    Display aspect for this image.
 Does not affect rendering.
 Repeat Image
-   Tiles the image so it completely fills the editor.
+   Tile the image so it completely fills the editor.

 Annotations